umgbhalla/dotfiles/README.md

   Install `pkg` when prompted.
   ```
   pkg update
-  pkg install doas git vim
+  pkg install sudo git vim
   ```
-- Enable root permissions for the `wheel` group via `/usr/local/etc/doas.conf`:
+- Enable root permissions for the `wheel` group via `visudo`:
   ```
-  permit :wheel
+  %wheel ALL=(ALL) ALL
   ```
-  > It's not recommended to enable `keepenv` because passing
-  > environment variables to root is dangerous!
 - Logout and log back in as the main user created earlier.
-  You will now be able to install packages using doas.
+  You will now be able to install packages.
 - Set up graphics for X. I use an intel-based vga, so installed an intel video package.
   ```
-  doas pkg install xf86-video-intel
+  sudo pkg install xf86-video-intel
   ```
   Then enable the module in your `/etc/rc.conf`:
   ```